Updated August 24, 2023

-Clustered Column Charts are the simplest form of vertical column charts in excel available under the Insert menu tab’s Column Chart section.
-Clustered columns show the growth of all the selected attributes covers the time period allowed by the chart itself.
-To create this, we simply have to select the data which have been available over a different time period, and we will have columns for each parameter.
+Clustered Column Charts are the simplest form of vertical column charts in Excel, available under the Insert menu tab’s Column Chart section.
+It shows the growth of all the selected attributes covering the time period allowed by the chart itself.
+To create this, we have to select the data which have been available over a different time period, and we will have columns for each parameter.
 This is quite useful when we want to show growth.

 Steps to Make Clustered Column Chart in Excel

-To do that, we need to select the entire source Range, including the Headings.
+To do that, we must select the entire source Range, including the Headings.

 After that, Go to:

 Insert tab on the ribbon > Section Charts > > click on More Column Chart> Insert a Clustered Column Chart